Bandit Pareto Set Identification: the Fixed Budget Setting: ANALYSIS OF EMPIRICAL GAP ELIMINATION

 \end{restatable}

-The second one builds on it to prove that the empirical gaps cannot be too far from their true gaps, if $\cP_r$ holds.
+The second one builds on it and uses Lemma~\ref{lem:lem-gap-redef} to prove that the empirical gaps cannot be too far from their true gaps, if $\cP_r$ holds.
 It is complementary to Lemma~\ref{lem:lem-gap-ineq} stated in the main paper.

 \begin{restatable}{lemma}{lemGapBound} Assume that $\cE_1^c$ holds and let $r\in [R]$ such that $\cP_r$ holds.
 Then for any $i\in A_r$

 \end{restatable}

 \begin{restatable}{lemma}{lemDom} Let $c>0$ and assume $\cE_c^1$ holds.
 At round $r\in [R]$, for any sub-optimal arm $i\in A_r$, if $i^\star \in A_r$ and $i^\star$ does not empirically dominate $i$ then $\Delta_i^\star \leq c\Delta_{(\lambda_{r+1} +1)}$. \end{restatable}